 Also, the addendum can be unilaterally revoked or modified.

 A contract of succession can also be concluded.
 This is still a relatively new institution in the Czech legal system, which has only been applied since 2014.
 As the name suggests, the contract of inheritance is indeed a bilateral negotiation (unlike the two previous types), where the testator can contract with the heir and specify in it exactly what he will inherit.
 Often, the heir will also pay something in return.
-At the same time, however, he or she can gain greater certainty that he or she will become an heir because, unlike a will or a codicil, an inheritance agreement cannot be unilaterally revoked or cancelled.
+At the same time, however, he or she can gain greater certainty that he or she will become an heir because, unlike a will or a codicil , an inheritance agreement cannot be unilaterally revoked or cancelled.
 At the same time, however, it should be noted that the testator may continue to dispose of the property covered by the succession contract during his or her lifetime.
 It may happen that he or she eventually sells the promised house and almost nothing remains of the inheritance.

 Unlike the previous two types, the contract of inheritance must always take the form of a notarial deed.
 It cannot be drawn up and concluded at home.
 Unlike a will, it also cannot be used to decide on the entire estate, but only three quarters of it.
 A quarter must remain vacant.
 However, nothing prevents the testator from making a will for this part of the estate and thus bequeathing all the property.

-A bequest is not another type of last acquisition.
-On the contrary, one of these (typically a will) can be used for a bequest.
+A link is not another type of last acquisition.
+On the contrary, one of them (typically a will) can be used for a legacy.
 A bequest does not divide an inheritance, but instead removes an item from the inheritance and leaves it, for example, to a person outside the circle of heirs.
 Such a person is in an advantageous position as he is not an heir and is therefore not subject to the provisions on the succession of debts, etc. However, no more than three quarters of the inheritance may be encumbered by the bequest.
 One quarter must remain unencumbered for the heirs.

-Tip: The law on inheritance is one of the five most frequently used parts of the Civil Code.
+The law on inheritance is one of the five most frequently used parts of the Civil Code.
 Read also about the other four.

 Do you want to decide who inherits from you?
 To bequeath a specific part of your estate to a specific person?
 To be sure that your will is actually respected?
 We will write a will to suit your requirements.
 All within 5 days of ordering the service.